Lesson Plan - Get It!

 - Did you know that this board game was inspired by an actual city when it was created in 1904?

-Read the street names on Monopoly Streets on an Actual Map, from GraphGraph.com, to see if you find anything familiar!
+Check out the Monopoly Streets on an Actual Map to see if you find anything familiar!

-The game Monopoly was based on Atlantic City, which is a casino town in New Jersey on the Atlantic coast.
+Monopoly was based on Atlantic City, a casino town in New Jersey on the Atlantic coast.

 In the 1970s, the economic troubles of the United States meant that people stopped gambling, and the casinos had to lay off their employees.
-This led to massive numbers of people leaving the city in search of jobs.
+This led to massive numbers of people leaving the city searching for jobs.

-At the time, thousands of people leaving Atlantic City was a visible sign of how badly the country's economy really was.
+At the time, thousands of people leaving Atlantic City showed how badly the country's economy was.

 In 1972, journalist John McPhee set out to talk about this phenomenon and used the Monopoly board game to help structure his essay in a recognizable and impactful way.